Welcome to Kedareshwor Mahadev, Pokhara

 Pokhara is a city with diverse natural and religious significance.
-Among the various pilgrimage and religious sites, Kedareshwar temple is the temple dedicated to Lord Shiva and is established in the northern part of Fewa Lake in the Baidam area.
+Among the various pilgrimage and religious sites, Kedareshwor Mahadev temple is dedicated to Lord Shiva and is established in the northern part of Fewa Lake in the Baidam area.
 It was established between 1950 B.S. and 1960 B.S. by Swami Shankaranandaji, the most special disciple of Swargadwari Mahaprabhu.

 To show gratitude and respect to Gau Mata, Gaushala has been established.
-Moreover, Akshay Kosh has been established for various future programs like Shri Kedareshwar Vedic Gurukul operation, management of the temple, and worship run by Sri Kedareshwar Mahadev Mani Sevashram Samiti.
-Different festivals and celebrations are performed in this temple such as
+Moreover, Akshay Kosh has been established for various future programs like Shri Kedareshwor Vedic Gurukul operation, management of the temple, and worship run by Sri Kedareshwor Mahadev Mani Sevashram Samiti.

-– worship of sun on Ravi Saptami festival,
+- Worship of the Sun on Ravi Saptami festival

 - Vyasa Poojan fest on Guru Purnima

 - Shravanisnan, Janamantrane, rituals of Rakshabandhan on Rishitarpani, Rakshabandhan and Janai Purnima

 - Shrikrishna Prakatya Mahotsav during Shri Krishna Asthami